NRCan-IETS-CE-O-HBC/HousingModels/readme.txt

       ./Install -d ~/ --xml --no_training --no_dbs --silent --force --debug bps ish prj cd ~/

-2. Update the climate database depending on whether you are using cygwin or linux.

-   From your NZEH-optimization directory:

-      cp -fr ./climate_cygwin ./NZEH-base/climate

-               --- OR ---

-      cp -fr ./climate_linux ./NZEH-base/climate
+    Previous versions of the platform required you to copy the climate database directories (climate_linux or climate_cygwin).
+These operations are now automated by substitute.pl.

 RUN A SIMULATION FOR A SINGLE DESIGN
 ------------------------------------

-3. To run a single case, execute substitute.pl while specifying a) a design-choices file, and an options file:
+2. To run a single case, execute substitute.pl while specifying a) a design-choices file, and an options file:

    From your NZEH-optimization directory: